nestybox/sysbox/docs/developers-guide/build.md

 This target creates a temporary container and builds the binaries for the Sysbox components inside that container.
-The resulting binaries are then placed in the sysbox-fs, sysbox-mgr, and sysbox-runc subdirectories.
+The resulting binaries are then placed in the sysbox-fs, sysbox-mgr, and sysbox-runc sub-directories.

 Once you've built Sysbox, you install it with: